bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

   :align: center

   Figure 2: Left: A naive implementation of an autoencoder without the reparameterization trick.
-RHS: A vanilla variational autoencoder with the "reparameterization trick" (Source: [4])
+Right: A vanilla variational autoencoder with the "reparameterization trick" (Source: [4])

 As you can imagine, the posterior network is an estimate of the true posterior (as is the case for variational inference methods).
-Unfortunately our factorized diagonal Gaussians can't model every distribution.
-In particular, the fact that they're factorized can limit the ability to match the true posterior we're trying to model.
+Unfortunately our fully factorized diagonal Gaussians can't model every distribution.
+In particular, the fact that they're fully factorized can limit the ability to match the true posterior we're trying to model.
 Theoretically if we are able to more closely approximate the true posterior, our generator network should be able to train more easily,